-U.S. state legislators praise abortion access in Mexico
+US state legislators praise abortion access in Mexico

 There is anecdotal evidence that women from Texas are crossing into Mexico to obtain abortion pills, and some Mexican activists want to help them.

 Under a 2021 law, abortions in Texas are prohibited once medical professionals can detect cardiac activity, usually around six weeks and before some women know they’re pregnant.
-Enforcement is left up to private citizens who are deputized to file lawsuits against abortion providers, as well as others who help a woman obtain an abortion in Texas.
+Enforcement is left up to private citizens who are deputized to file civil lawsuits against abortion providers, as well as others who help a woman obtain an abortion in Texas.

 Zwiener said about 45% of Texas women who obtained abortion outside the state between September and December went to neighboring Oklahoma.